 I got my first bike at age 52, a DR200 – I loved that bike.
 In the first 6 months, I put 5,000 miles on it, and then promptly upgraded for a BMW650 XCountry – what a great bike – nimble off road, great on the freeway!
 I put 25,000 miles on the bike, and it’s done anything and everything I’ve asked of it.
 Since then I traded in the XCountry for a G650 GS, and then a F650GS twin which I still have.
-I recently acquired a Honda 500x and a Honda CRF250F for the trails.
+I recently upgraded to a BMW F750GS that I love.
 So I’ve been riding since 2010, and since I didn’t start riding as a kid, I’m trying to make up for lost time and ride as much as I can!
 Donn has been a great riding instructor and partner, and he has given me the confidence to get on my bike and just ride it, on the road and off the road.
 When I’m not on my bike, I’m working with my torches, hammers and anvils – I’m an artist, working with forged copper – www.debyharvey.com, if you want to take a look.
 I show at 4 galleries around the U.S., have a couple of public pieces out there.

 Well, that’s me in a nutshell.